FAQ

 What Is Your Refund Policy?

-Prior to 60 days of the retreat start date, our programs are refundable minus a non-refundable $1,000 deposit, which can be applied to a future program within 12 months of cancellation date.
-Within 60 days of the retreat start date, our programs are non-refundable.
-If the retreat is canceled due to the retreat location country closing its borders, Beckley Retreats will issue a full refund.
+Prior to 60 days of the program start date, our programs are refundable minus a non-refundable $2,000 deposit, which can be applied to a future program within 12 months of cancellation date.
+Within 60 days of the program start date, our programs are non-refundable.
+If the program is canceled due to the retreat location country closing its borders, Beckley Retreats will issue a full refund.